 On any given day, Foxwoods may have as many, or more, tables of games other than $1/$2 or $2/$5 NLH as all other rooms in New England combined.
 Whether it is limit Hold’Em, higher limit NLH, Omaha, or Stud, Foxwoods is unrivaled.
-Friday night through Sunday night, 10 to 16 cash tables are typically open for games other than $1/$2 or $2/$5 NLH.
+On weekends, 10 to 16 cash tables are typically open for games other than $1/$2 or $2/$5 NLH.

 If you are looking for PLO in New Hampshire, you can often find a table or two at Chasers or the Boston Billiard Club.
 Otherwise, you are mainly looking at NLH in the Granite State.

 So Where Should I Play Poker in New England?

 Pretty much anywhere.
 After reviewing the data, it’s clear that you can’t go too wrong when looking to play poker in New England.
 From northern New Hampshire through southern Connecticut, there is an incredible range of cash and tournament options throughout the week.
 There is clearly an avid poker-playing population in New England.
 Many options have arisen to meet the demand.
 There is no reason to believe that there aren’t more to come.

 Like this post?
 Want to learn more about our travels and poker rooms across the country?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!